-Spanish Language and Latin-American Studies, Master's, 2 years
+Spanish Language and Latin-American Studies (Master's)

 As a student on the Master’s programme in Spanish Language and Latin American Studies, you can immerse yourself in the Spanish language and in Latin American literature, and study the historical processes that have shaped today’s complex Latin America.

-What do you learn?
+What will you learn?

 • How can historical processes explain today’s complex Latin America?